Overview

 Figure 6: Energy and electricity consumption per employee (normal climate)

-Source: ODYSSEETo increase energy efficiency in the buildings sector, the goal is to increase renovation rates as well as the thermal-energy quality of renovations in accordance with the national energy efficiency act.
-Some important measures are the further development of the housing subsidies, a consistent switch of heating and cooling system to renewable energy systems, a funding program for thermal-energy renovations as well as the adaption of the buildings sector to increased temperature.
+Source: ODYSSEETo increase energy efficiency in the buildings sector, Austria aims to increase renovation rates as well as the thermal-energy quality of renovations.
+Most important measures are the further development of housing subsidies, a consistent switch of heating and cooling systems to renewable energy systems, and a funding program for thermal-energy renovations.

 Table 2: Sample of policies and measures implemented in the building sector